tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 For some reason the developer insisted we had to meet and play the game in person.
 I was only a couple of hours away from LA, where the office was, but they literally flew people out to test this game.
 Clearly money wasn't an object and I guess having some of the worlds best players to test your new game was an investment in quality.

 The building was kind of inconspicuous and not really what I expected.
 They didn't even have a logo on the front.
 I saw a few of the guys I knew from streaming and we talked for a bit, all of us wondering what the deal was with this new game.
-A man with matted hair and eyes wired greeted is with a big smile.
+A man with matted hair and eyes wired greeted us with a smile.

 "Hey guys, good to meet you.
 I'm Zane.
 Welcome, welcome!" he walked around shaking hands and patting backs.
 He wore a casual Hawaiian shirt and skate shorts.
 He looked like a stereotypical game dev, one who had been up for one too many nights running solely off of cappuccinos and energy shots.
 He showed us to the testing room.